Jakub Bąk

-Jakub Bąk (born 28 May 1993) is a Polish professional footballer who plays as a midfielder.
+Jakub Bąk (born 28 May 1993) is a Polish professional footballer who plays as a midfielder for IV liga Lesser Poland club Kalwarianka Kalwaria Zebrzydowska.

 Club career

-He started his career with Stal Rzeszów.
+Bąk started his career with Stal Rzeszów.
 He made his debut for Korona Kielce on 5 March 2011 in a 3–1 away defeat to Widzew Łódź.

 On 21 August 2020, he joined Garbarnia Kraków.

 International career

-He was called up to the Poland U17, U18 and U20 teams.
+Bąk was called up to the Poland U17, U18 and U20 teams.